Struggling to find your motivation to sell?

 Sales Motivation Tip #1: Get clear on why you need to be successful.

 There’s no such thing as a professional goal in sales.
 Everything is personal.
+This is absolutely crucial to understand if you’re going to increase your sales motivation and start building a better, more exciting approach to your selling career.

 Everything comes down to why do you need to pick up that phone to close that sale—whether it’s to ultimately pay that bill, send your kid to college, or save for a down payment on a house.
+These are the personal objectives that, together, make up your sales motivation.
+If you can’t identify them, then it’s no wonder that your sales motivation is waning.

-Everything in sales is personal, and the more you can get clear on why you need to be successful, the more successful you’re going to be.
+Everything in sales is personal, so the more you can get clear on why you need to be successful, the more successful you’re going to be.
 Every single step you take needs to make you feel like you’re getting that much closer to accomplishing whatever it is that you want.

 Get super, crystal clear.

 When I first began selling I had to make tons of cold calls every single day, and I didn’t want to do that.
 What did I do?
-I literally had a vision board of all the things wanted in my life.
+I literally had a vision board of all the things I wanted in my life.

 Sales Motivation Tip #2: Know exactly what you have to sell in order to achieve your personal goals.